yaise/katas2024-samb/README.md

 PagerDuty - PagerDuty is pretty much the de-facto standard for building an alert based notification system for ensuring timely and proactive responses to operational issues.

 ## Architectural Style
+We chose simplicity, reliability and accuracy in the [architectural characteristics](#architectural-characteristics).
+Service-based architecture seemed the best solution while maintaining some level of simplicity.
+By choosing Next.js for the front end and web [application](#application), this fits with a simple experience.
+We then have supporting services and databases utilized by the Next.js backend.

 ![architecture-styles-worksheet](./resources/architecture-styles-worksheet.png)
 TODO - Add some blurb here.